marcusbiermann/marcusbiermann.github.io/site/content/_index.md

     headline: Job Market Paper
     link: 'https://drive.google.com/open?id=1n1-pd4CxyauSDExvsukhXQWQe9wXTWAK'
     subtitle: (with Kilian Huber)
+    title: >-
-    title: Multinational Corporations and the International Transmission of Crises
+      Causal Evidence on the International Transmission of Crises Through Multinational Firms
   - description: >-
       What is the effect of trade on the size distribution of firms?
 I collected historical data between 1882 and 1907 from the German Empire to address